anewton1998/rdap_guide/src/protocol/README.md

 {{#include http_example_com.out:9:16}}
 ```
 Here, the important parts to note are the media type in the `content-type` header, which uses the RDAP media type,
-and the `access-control-allow-origin` header, which is used to allow web browsers to run Javascript sourced from one
+and the `access-control-allow-origin` header, which is used to allow web browsers to run JavaScript sourced from one
-web site to use the RDAP content from an RDAP HTTP server.
+website to use the RDAP content from an RDAP HTTP server.

 Next, the JSON returned can be broken down as follows.
 The first part is the "entity", which is the contact for the domain: